theupdateframework/pep-maximum-security-model/README.rst

 The maximum security model and end-to-end signing have been intentionally excluded from PEP 458.
 Although both improve PyPI's ability to survive a repository compromise and allow developers to sign their distributions, they have been postponed for review as a potential future extension to PEP 458.
-PEP XXX [VD: Link to PEP once it is completed], which discusses the extension in detail, is available for review to those developers interested in the end-to-end signing option.
-The maximum security model and end-to-end signing are briefly covered in subsections that follow.
+This PEP is available for review to those developers interested in the End-to-End signing option.
+The maximum security model and End-to-End signing are covered in the subsections that follow.

+[VD: Discuss roles in both models and explain disadvanges/advantages?]

+Minimum Security Model - outline of roles, signing process.

+Maximum Security Model - benefits, additional roles, signing process.

 Maximum Security Model